Computational propaganda: Multidisciplinary studies

 A multidisciplinary approach has been proposed towards combating misinformation, proposing the use of psychology to understand its effectiveness.
 Some studies have looked at misleading information through the lens of cognitive processes, seeking insight into how humans come to accept it.

 Media theories can help understand the complexity of relationships present in computational propaganda and surrounding actors, its effect, and to guide regulation efforts.
 Agenda-setting theory and framing theory have also been considered for analysis of computational propaganda phenomena, finding these effects present; algorithmic amplification is an instance of the former, which states media's selection and occlusion of topics influences the public's attention.
 It also states that repetition focuses said attention.

 Repetition is a key characteristic of computational propaganda; in social media it can modify beliefs.
 One study posits that repetition makes topics fresh on the mind, having a similar effect on perceived significance.
-The Illusory Truth Effect, which states people will believe what is repeated to them over time, has also been suggested to bring into light that computational propaganda may be doing the same.
+The illusory truth effect, which states that people will believe what is repeated to them over time, has also been suggested to bring into light that computational propaganda may be doing the same.

-Other phenomena have been proposed to be at play in Computational Propaganda tools.
+Other phenomena have been proposed to be at play in computational propaganda tools.
 One study posits the presence of the megaphone effect, the bandwagon effect, and cascades.
 Other studies point to the use of content that evokes emotions.
 Another tactic used is suggesting connection between topics by placing them in the same sentence.
-Incidence of Trust bias, Validation By Intuition Rather Than Evidence, Truth Bias, Confirmation Bias, and Cognitive Dissonance are present as well.
-Another study points to the occurrence of Negativity Bias and Novelty Bias.
+Incidence of trust bias, validation By intuition rather than evidence, truth bias, confirmation bias, and Cognitive dissonance are present as well.
+Another study points to the occurrence of negativity bias and novelty bias.

 Spread

 Bots are used by both private and public parties and have been observed in politics and crises.
 Its presence has been studied across many countries, with incidence in more than 80 countries.
-Some studies have found bots to be effective. though another found limited impact.
+Some studies have found bots to be effective, though another found limited impact.
 Similarly, algorithmic manipulation has been found to have an effect.